 Black, gray, brown, red, cream, fawn, white, sable, brindle

 Active families with big yards.
-Colder climates preferred.
+Colder climates are preferred.
 Large families with kids

 Energetic & Loveable.
 Sweet, protective, and friendly.
 Intelligent and stubborn.